Client: City of Boston

-The City of Boston worked with Acquia to develop an iterative approach to build Boston.gov with Drupal’s open source content management system.
+Acquia worked with the City of Boston to develop an iterative approach to build Boston.gov with Drupal’s open source content management system.
 By adopting Drupal, the City can now utilize a large ecosystem of developers to adapt the website to users’ changing needs.

 Our Professional Services team helped lead architecture, development and coordination of the new Boston.gov to reimagine how a government can better serve its citizens with digital.
 This mission has extended past site launch.
 When the City launched the website, they also launched a roadmap for Boston.gov to share the work ahead and inspire the public to contribute their own ideas.
 Since launching, citizens have offered an outpouring of feedback.
 Of the 611 emails the City has received, 537 (88%) were actionable ideas for ways to improve the site.